 The hydraulic oil should be carefully monitored.
 The cold oil level should be kept to the lower mark on the dipstick (item 1, fig 35) with the dipstick screwed fully in.
+On earlier machines the level should be kept between the sight glasses (item 2, fig 35).
 Maintain the level by topping up or refilling with Esso Nuto 46 Hydraulic Oil.
 The reservoir holds approximately 410 litres.
 Should a high water content becomes apparent or a cloudiness in the oil, the hydraulic oil should be changed.